-If you are self employed and looking to buy your first home or move to your next property, the best approach it to seek advice from a professional mortgage advisor who has experience in assisting the self employed.
-A broker who specialises in self employed mortgages understands the market fully and knows which lenders to approach.
+If you are self employed and looking to buy your first home or move to your next property, the best approach is to seek advice from a professional mortgage advisor who has experience in assisting the self employed.
+As a broker who specialises in self employed mortgages, we understand the market fully and know which lenders to approach.
+Whether you have good or bad credit, contact us today to see if we can help.

 Self employed mortgage experts